wyattscarpenter/blog/readme.md

 If you don't know the C programming language, you may enjoy reading <https://github.com/wyattscarpenter/guide-to-c> to gain background for many of these posts.

 Weblog entries that are about philosophy instead of programming (or in addition to programming) are marked with 𝝋, unicode bold italic lowercase phi.
 Political philosophy is marked with 𝝅𝝋, pi-phi of the aforementioned style.
+Philosophy is a pretty broad and varied topic, so my categorizations here may strike you as arbitrary, and also I may later revise them.

 Due to the easy way in which I parse the blog toc, it is not permissible for me to put square brackets in the textual title of a post, nor can I put round parens in the link of a post.
 So far this has not been a problem.